nigelhorne/ged2site/README.md

 arguments should install them, of course that will fail if you don't have the privilege, in which case you'll need to add them by hand.
-To ensure you'll be installing them in a directory you can use either use local::lib or perlbrew.
+To install by hand you'll either have to use local::lib or perlbrew.
+Of course you could also run ged2site as root, but I strongly advise you don't do that.

 [Library](https://github.com/nigelhorne/lib) - library of code common with [gedcom](https://github.com/nigelhorne/gedcom).